 Our Unit has been built on communicable disease modelling, with major research themes currently including tuberculosis, HIV and emerging infections (including Ebola).
 However, we are actively looking to expand our activities in non-communicable and demographic modelling.
 Specific methodologies employed by the Unit include calculus, linear algebra, software engineering, health economics, statistics, epidemiology and Bayesian inference.

 Within the School, we are closely linked to Biostatistics, CCRET and Infectious Diseases Epidemiology, with extensive overlap in both the methodology and content of the research of these Units.
-Active external collaborations include James Cook University, Melbourne Sexual Health Centre, the Global Fund to Fight AIDS, TB and Malaria, RMIT and IBM.
+Active external collaborations include James Cook University, The Peter Doherty Institute for Infection and Immunity, the Alfred Hospital, Melbourne Sexual Health Centre, The Global Fund to Fight AIDS, Tuberculosis and Malaria, the NHMRC Centre of Research Excellence in Tuberculosis Control, the TB Modelling and Analysis Consortium (TB-MAC), the Burnet Institute and RMIT.
+The Unit works actively as part of the 'AuTuMN' collaboration to provide modelling reports for high-burden countries to combat their TB epidemic, and has worked with Fiji, the Philippines, Bulgaria, Papua New Guinea, Uzbekistan and Bhutan to date.

 Head of Unit